giulong/spectrum/docs/README.md

 > ⚠️ **Video Frame Rate**<br/>
 > Since the execution video is made up of screenshots, for performance reason it has a fixed rate of 1 frame per second.
-> This allows to avoid encoding the same frame multiple times.<br/>
+> This allows to avoid encoding the same frame multiple times, while producing a very light video.<br/>
 > The consequence is that the video recorded does **NOT** replicate the actual timing of the test execution.

 > ⚠️ **Empty Video**<br/>